Visualizing Hope

 Ellen Keister is a PhD student in physics at the University of Illinois.

-Reformed Worship 98 © December 2010 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 98 © December 2010, Calvin Institute of Christian Worship.
 Used by permission.